Contact the Office of the Housing Liaison

 There are many routes to applying for subsidized housing.
 Below are important links to ensure that you are on as many lists as possible.
 For more information about how to apply and/or why it is important to complete any and all applications, and, to find out about other opportunities please contact the Housing Liaison Office.

-The Massachusetts program for rental assistance has many names but it's purpose is to provide housing stability to MA residents.
+The purpose of the Massachusetts program for rental assistance is to provide housing stability to MA residents.

 Program funds can be used for housing-related expenses only.
 Appropriate uses of funds include, but are not limited to: